-In response to COVID-19, Hope leadership prepared a comprehensive online plan and training for teachers, to ensure continued instruction.
-We began with the use of WebEx as our instructional delivery platform but transitioned to the use of Zoom.
-Teachers provided live virtual instruction for scholars in Pre-K through 8th grade.
+Currently we are In-Person so there is no Distance Learning at this time in DC.
+However in response to COVID-19, Hope leadership has a prepared comprehensive online plan and training for teachers, to ensure continued instruction.
+Teachers utilize Zoom and Google Classroom as the instructional delivery platform.
+In the event of Distance Learning, teachers will provide live virtual instruction for scholars in Pre-K through 8th grade.

-Hope schools also provided packets for scholars and parents to complete in the event that virtual instruction was not the best option.
+During our remote Distant Learning, Hope school also provided packets for scholars and parents to complete in the event that virtual instruction was not the best option.